embedly/embedly-docs/tutorials/simple.rst

 ========

 This document is meant to walk you through embedding a video into a blog post.
-It is by no means the end all be all of Embedly use cases, but should give you a firm understanding of how to use Embedly with jQuery.
+Embedly's use cases also have many more uses, but this should give you a firm understanding of how to use Embedly with jQuery.
 We have a few other tutorials that we wrote on our blog as well.
 You can see the full list :ref:`here <tutorial-more>`.